marked-gil/goodwill-events/README.md

 * Gitpod - the cloud-based IDE (Integrated Developer Environment) used to code this site
 * GitHub - stores the source code repository for this website
 * Balsalmiq
+* [BOXY-SVG](boxy-svg.com) - an online editor for SVG files, which was used to create the SVG seat map
+* [Diagrams.net](https://www.diagrams.net) - used to create the database schema diagram
 * [Favicon](https://favicon.io/) - Favicon generator
 * [Diffchecker](https://www.diffchecker.com/#) - used when comparing codes tested in another IDE to the codes in gitpod
 * [Grammarly](https://www.grammarly.com/) - used to check the grammar of the contents in this project